pydantic/talks/2025-05-odsc/README.md

 ## what

-"Building AI Applications the Pydantic Way"
+"Building AI Applications the Pydantic way"

 * Everything is changing
-* ...and nothing is changed — people still want to build reliable, scalable applications, and that's still hard.
+* ...except when it's not: people still want to build reliable, scalable applications, and that's still hard.

 In this talk, we'll use **PydanticAI** & **Pydantic Logfire** to demonstrate:
 * How to build typesafe agents — important for production, even more important for development
 * The power of MCP for autonomous agents
 * How evals fit into the picture

 * The importance of tracing and observability for AI Applications